Education Innovation Networks (EIN)

 A part of this specific Network would include districts working with Don’t Panic Labs, based in Lincoln, Nebraska, for Application Development Services that would be part of the estimated cost of the funds being used.
 Additional resources for participating districts, professional learning, and broader communication are included in the budgeted estimates for the Network.

-We are excited to offer a second iteration of the Network starting in March 2022.
-It will include a free 6-session program open to all Nebraska district-level staff that will help with setting strategic goals and improving educational outcomes by using the educational data that is already available.
-In addition to the sessions, participants will have the opportunity to inform development of the ADVISER Dashboard and participate in open discussions with other data-driven educators in Nebraska.
+We are excited to offer a third invitation to join the Network this spring.
+As a new member of the Network, you will participate in 6 free sessions open to all Nebraska ESU, district, and school-level staff that will help with setting strategic goals and improving educational outcomes by using the educational data that is already available.
+In addition to the sessions, Network members will have the opportunity to inform development of the ADVISER Dashboard and participate in regular Data Network Communities of Practice with other data-driven educators in Nebraska.